JYWangGeneCosmo/Linguistic-Parallelism-Identification-Inner-Sentence-Level/README.md

 - How_to_use_parallelism_identifier.pdf: contains detailed information (guide) about how to use the python script to identify parallelisms for other texts.

-- Parallelism_Identifier.zip: contains 2 Python scripts (jupyter notebook) for English parallelism identification (final version) for both Mac and Windows system; Training data (3 American Inaugural Speeches).
+- Parallelism_Identifier.zip: contains 2 Python scripts (jupyter notebook) for English parallelism identification (final version) for both Mac and Windows system; Training data (3 American Inaugural Speeches) and test data (2 TED talks).